 Ethical Concerns:

-The misuse of GAN-generated content raises ethical issues regarding privacy and authenticity.
+The misuse of GAN-generated content raises ethical issues, including privacy violations and authenticity challenges.

 Overfitting Risks:

-• Transformer models are integrated to boost performance in NLP tasks.
+- Integrating transformer models enhances performance in NLP tasks.

-• Hybrid models combining CNN feature extraction with GAN data generation offer advanced solutions.
+- Combining CNN feature extraction with GAN generation capabilities leads to advanced solutions.

 Conclusion